profile picture

 Teaching experience

-During the completion of my graduate degree, I served as a teaching assistant for undergraduate biology courses such as ecology and instruction to scientific thinking.
+During the completion of my graduate degree, I served as a teaching assistant for undergraduate biology courses such as ecology, marine botany, and concepts of modern biology.
 One of my main roles throughout these courses was to mentor students on semester-long research projects related to ecology and plant biology.
 I worked with students to design experiments, brainstorm research questions, edit writing, and help with statistical analysis.
 Additionally, I have served as a lecturing assistant for courses such as Marine Botany.
 During the completion of my undergraduate degree, I also served as a teaching assistant for ecology and genetics labs, where I further mentored students in research projects that investigated leaf decomposition in streams and lactose breakdown in E. coli, respectively.
-I am currently working as a seasonal Naturalist in North Carolina and California, where I focused on teaching marine and environmental science in an experiential and hands-on setting.
+After graduation, I worked as a Naturalist in North Carolina and California, where I focused on teaching marine and environmental science in an experiential and outdoor setting.
+Currently, I teach biology at a community college, where I deliver content via lecturing and work with students in hands-on laboratory settings.

 Credentials